sergepaulc/OpenClaw_Agents/README.md

 - only operates inside a single folder (`Desktop/OpenClaw_PPT`)
 - never overwrites the original file
 - writes a new file: `*_edited_<timestamp>.pptx`
+- reply in Telegram with:
+- Output filename
+- Changes summary (including slide or all-slides)

+Output filename

+Changes summary (including slide or all-slides)

 ## Architecture